 - Must be a regulated member of the Alberta College of Speech-Language Pathologists and Audiologists (ACSLPA)

-- Speech Language Pathology experience with pre-schoolers is beneficial
+- Speech Language Pathology experience is an asset

 - Familiar with the inclusive philosophy is an asset